 Freezer jam is stored in the freezer, instead of on the shelf in your pantry or in the refrigerator.
-When you're ready to use it, your jam can be transferred to the refrigerator and will last for a few weeks.
+When you're ready to use it, your jam can be transferred to the refrigerator and will last for several weeks.

 You may be thinking, "why make freezer jam?"
 The benefit of freezer jam is that it's easy to make and takes much less time than traditional canning.

 Freezer jam is made in just a few minutes with fresh, seasonal fruits.
 Your jam retains that fresh fruit flavor, even after months in the freezer.